 Other organisations that made up the British Library

-Our Business and IP Centre, which supports small businesses and start-ups, has its origins in the Patent Office Library, founded in 1885.
-This provided reference services for business, innovation and technology in the Holborn and Bayswater areas.
+Our Business and IP Centre, which supports small businesses and start-ups, has its origins in the Patent Office Library.
+Founded in 1885, it was incorporated into the British Museum Library as the National Reference Library of Science and Invention in 1966.
+It provided reference services for business, innovation and technology in the Holborn and Bayswater areas.
+In 1974, the Office of Science and Technical Information joined the British Library, leading research in library and information science.

 The opening of the British Library